-Acknowledgements:
+Acknowledgments:

-This work was funded and facilitated by the University of Bristol's Brigstow Institute as part of their "Living well with uncertainty" initiative in 2018.
+This work was funded and facilitated by the University of Bristol's Brigstow interview as part of their "Living well with uncertainty" initiative in 2018.
 O. George and J. M. Kendall were funded by NERC Grant NE/R018006/1.
 We gratefully acknowledge support from the sponsors of the Bristol University Microseismicity Projects (BUMPS).
-We thank Dr. Stephen Hicks for generating the plot in Fig. 15, We are also grateful to Michael Richardson, who facilitated our access to the Special Collections of the University of Bristol's Library and to its holdings in our area of interest.
-We would also like to express gratitude to reviewers Dr Denton and Dr Maciel for the thorough reviews which helped to make the manuscript stronger.
-Deleted: interview
+We thank Dr. Stephen

+Hicks for generating the plot in Fig. 14.

-1000 Figure 1: Great George Bell (b) sits within the belfry of the Wills Memorial Building pictured in (a) on a typical weeknight.
+660 Figure 1: Great George Bell (b) sits within the belfry of the Wills Memorial Building pictured in (a) on a typical weeknight.
 The broadband seismometer (c) installation setup in one of the alcoves above the bell.
 The instrument itself lies beneath the black dome with the Brunel rubber duck (geophysics group mascot) on top.